GSNorCal Volunteer Essentials

 Registration for camp opens on December 1.

-Girl Scouts of Northern California offers two product programs—the Fall Product Program and the Cookie Program in the winter.
-Participation in the Girl Scout Product Program provides exceptional opportunities for girls to develop life skills, such as leadership, teamwork and commitment, along with business skills in marketing, project management and budgeting, and is the best way to fund group activities.
-Our program materials offer fun and age-appropriate activities for all girls to learn these life and business skills.
+Participation in Girl Scout Product Programs provide exceptional opportunities for girls to develop life skills, such as leadership, teamwork and commitment, along with business skills in marketing, project management and budgeting, and is the best way to fund group activities.
+Out program materials offer fun and age-appropriate activities for all girls to learn these life and business skills.

 Girl Scouts have been selling cookies to earn money as early as 1917, only five years after Juliette Gordon Low founded the Girl Scout movement in the United States.
 Since then, it has become a part of American culture as well as the premier financial literacy program for girls.